guilhem-martin/go-guerrilla-wiki/Fuzz-testing.md

 For further improving the stability of the software, some simple fuzz testing was implemented.
 This is making usage of the [go-fuzz](https://github.com/dvyukov/go-fuzz) package and can easily be performed.
+The tests itself are all in the *fuzz.go* file.

 ## Preperations